ton-community/ton-docs/docs/develop/smart-contracts/fees.md

 # Transaction Fees

 This document provides general idea of transaction fees in TON and particularly computation fees for funC code.
-There is also the [detailed specification](https://ton-blockchain.github.io/tvm.pdf).
+There is also the [detailed specification in TVM whitepaper](https://ton-blockchain.github.io/tvm.pdf).

 # Transactions and phases

-As was described in [TVM overview](/develop/smart-contracts/tvm_overview.md) transaction execution consist of a few phases.
+As was described in [TVM overview](/learn/tvm-instructions/tvm_overview) transaction execution consist of a few phases.
 During those phases corresponding fees may be deducted.

 Generally:
 ```cpp